MazurK239/JavaLessons/README.md

 # JavaLessons
-This is mt Java project.
+This is my Java project.